Gaining the Trust and

 It was impacting her ability to do her job effectively.
 Audrey worried she was being too dramatic about her work problems.
 She sought out Michelle to get perspective and advice on how to lead her team without buying into the negative culture.

-Previously, Audrey sought her boss’s approval for almost every decision.
+Previously, Audrey sought her once difficult boss’s approval for almost every decision.

 After working with Michelle, she came into her own.
 Audrey’s grown bolder and more comfortable taking calculated risks at work.
 She’s stepped up and authorised herself to make changes like delegating tasks and altering staff rosters.
 She’s learned how to lead herself better.